Ruslando/ruslan-homepage/index.md

-      The coursework and projects have exposed me to a wide variety of fields such as software development, databases, game development, machine learning and (a little bit of) networking
+      The coursework and projects have exposed me to a wide variety of fields such as software development, databases, game development, machine learning and (a little bit of) networking.

+      For our project course, our team of six people has created an Android application which helps adults who have kids that suffer from anaphylactic shocks, give better and faster first aid and guide them through critical steps.
+This project won us 1st place (out of 6) in the bachelors category of the competition).
+You can learn more in the projects tab.

       #### Programming languages and libraries